DataDog/hiring-engineers/answers.md

 # Monitoring data

-I will create a metric monitor which watches the average of my_metric and send out an alert email if it is above the following values over the past 5 minutes:
+I created a metric monitor which watches the average of my_metric and send out an alert email if it is above the following values over the past 5 minutes:
 * Warning threshold of 500
 * Alerting threshold of 800
 * No data for the query over the past 10 minutes

 ![Metric monitor](https://i.imgur.com/X0p2RKB.png)

-Configuring the monitor’s message so that it will:
+Configure the monitor’s message so that it will:
 * Send me an email whenever the monitor triggers.
 * Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.
 * Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.